 2. Each student has their own individual writing notebook.

 The nice thing is, you can utilize both approaches at the same time!
 When it comes to grading student writing, the class binder definitely helps.
-One large binder versus 20+ individual notebooks makes a big difference when you're taking it home (but I know none of us ever to THAT!).
+One large binder versus 20+ individual notebooks makes a big difference when you’re taking it home (but I know none of us ever do THAT!).